oscar-bender-stone/honors-thesis/source/2_foundations.typ

 #let ZF = math.bold("ZF")
 #let PA = math.bold("PA")
-#let CL = math.bold("CL")
+#let PA = math.bold("HA")

-We could define *Zermelo Frankel Set Theory ($ZF$)* or *Peano Arithmetic ($PA$)* directly, but these theories have two problems.
-First, defining first-order logic, is tedious, specifically free and bound variables.
+We could use *Zermelo Frankel Set Theory ($ZF$)* or *Peano Arithmetic ($PA$)* directly, as well established first-order theories, but they have two problems.
+First, defining first-order logic is tedious, specifically free and bound variables.
 Second, recursively enumerable functions are _encoded_ into the theory, rather than being first class citizens.
 Computable functions are more naturally expressed in type theories, but partial functions are secondary and are awkward to define.
-By interpreting proofs as programs, under the Curry Howard correspondence, non-terminating functions translate into proofs of inconsistency.
+By interpreting proofs as programs, under the Curry-Howard correspondence, non-terminating functions translate into proofs of inconsistency.
 Moreover, in more expressive type theories, like those with dependent types, proof checking has an extreme time complexity.

-Our solution to these issues is to build on Feferman's framework on explicit mathematics @solomon_logic.
+Our solution to these issues is to build on Feferman's framework on explicit mathematics @feferman_logic.
 His work builds on two key ideas.
 First, separating partial functions from proofs is useful.
 Second, presenting a theory of computable functions is simpler with combinatory logic, which was specifically developed to remove involved calculations with variables.
 This is easier still using illative combinatory logic, which has useful logical constants (see
 @czajka_illative_cl).

+We will build on Feferman's framework and present _both_ levels entirely with combinators.
+The main component of this section is proving that this theory is equivalent to *Heyting Arithmetic (HA)*.
+Additionally, we build on Artemov's Logic of Proofs @artemov_lp for quantification, generalizing equality on terms.
-We will start with a theory equi-consistent to constructive $PA$ and augment this approach further further by using illative combinatory logic in _both_ levels.
-Our system uses a Hilbert-style calculi, which presents the logic with many axioms and few rules of inference.
+Finally, we present our system with Hilbert proof system, which favors many axims and few rules of inference presents the logic with many axioms and few rules of inference.
 This enables the system to avoid contexts, which pose similar challenges as variables.

 #let step = math.attach(math.arrow.r, br: $1$)

 #let ICA = math.bold("ICA")
 #let Imp(x, y) = $"Imp" thin #x thin #y$
-#let Ext(x, y) = $"Ext" thin #x thin #y$
 #let pair(x, y) = $"pair" thin #x thin #y$
 #let ext = $attach(->, br: A)$